The TicketSellers or Eventbrite?

 Eventbrite is designed for smaller, simpler events, so their tools are geared towards adding a handful of tickets to an event and working with those.
 Overall, Eventbrite isn’t tailored to be a festival ticket selling site.

 2. Customer service

-With a self-service platform of any kind you will have to answer all the customer service enquiries yourself.
+With self-service festival ticket selling sites of any kind you will have to answer all the customer service enquiries yourself.
 For small events this might be ok, but as soon as you’ve got a thousand or more customers it quickly becomes very difficult to manage.

-Our 24 hour UK-based call centre is there to support your customers with questions, enquiries, or even to support with placing orders online or over the phone.
+Our 24 hour UK-based call centre is there to support your customers.
+Whether with questions, enquiries, or even to support with placing orders online or over the phone.

 You won’t get any customer support with Eventbrite.
 They will support you – the event organiser – but they won’t offer any support to your customers.
 Think carefully about whether you can deal with all your customer service before committing to Eventbrite.